Peer review policy of Hiperboreea

 Editor’s decision is final

-The Editor in Chief is responsible for the final decision to accept or reject the article, taking into account advice received from referees.
+The Editor in Chief is responsible for the final decision to accept or reject an article, taking into account advice received from referees, editors or the members of the advisory board.